TM

 Your Next Step

 Overcoming fear of leaving corporate isn't about becoming fearless—it's about transforming your relationship with fear.
-The 5 strategies address fear at every level: cognitive, emotional, behavioural, and identity.
+The 5 strategies address fear at every level: cognitive, emotional, behavioral, and identity.
 Fear shrinks through action, not avoidance.
 The professionals who make successful transitions aren't braver—they're more strategic.

 You've been waiting for the fear to go away before you act.
 But the fear goes away *because* you act.
 Every day you wait, fear compounds.
 Every action you take, fear diminishes.
 The only wrong choice is staying frozen.